AMDmi3/opening_hours.js/README.md

 *   **WARN:** Supports omitting time range (`Mo-Fr; Tu off`)

-    *A warning will be given as this is not very explcit.
+    *A warning will be given as this is not very explicit.
 See [issue 49](https://github.com/opening-hours/opening_hours.js/issues/49).*

 *   **WARN:** Supports space as time interval separator, i.e. `Mo 12:00-14:00,16:00-20:00` and `Mo 12:00-14:00 16:00-20:00` are the same thing
 *   **WARN:** Supports dot as time separator (`12.00-16.00`)